 - Each year’s five students and their honors-track mentors will meet for a lunch retreat.

 - Students will graduate with an enhanced Honors Capstone to reflect their enriched research experience and accomplishments (BIOC 393H, 3 credits).

 - Students will submit the usual capstone paper and develop additional scientific writing skills.
 They will also give a highlighted research presentation at the retreat for graduating seniors.

 - Honors Track students must be engaged in research by the sophomore spring semester (earlier is advised) and continue until graduation (as a volunteer or for course credit).

 - Students must maintain a high academic performance (GPA in the top thirty percent of Biochemistry majors).

 - Honors Track students are strongly encouraged to spend at least one summer doing full-time laboratory research.

 How To Apply

-Please email applications before January 31st to firstname.lastname@example.org with the subject line "Biochemistry Research Honors Track Application".
+Please email applications before February 16th (new deadline) to firstname.lastname@example.org with the subject line "Biochemistry Research Honors Track Application".

 Your application should consist of: